Nick Rumbelow: New York Yankees

 Rumbelow made his professional debut with the Staten Island Yankees of the Class A-Short Season New York-Penn League.
 He started 2014 with the Charleston RiverDogs of the Class A South Atlantic League and was promoted to the Tampa Yankees of the Class A-Advanced Florida State League, Trenton Thunder of the Double-A Eastern League, and Scranton/Wilkes-Barre RailRiders of the Triple-A International League during the season.
 In total for the season, he was 5–2 with a 2.62 ERA and eight saves in 42 games consisting of 58 1/3 innings pitched.

-After starting the 2015 season with Scranton/Wilkes-Barre, Rumbelow was promoted to the major leagues on June 22.
-He made his major league debut the next day, and was optioned to Scranton/Wilkes-Barre on July 8.
+Rumbelow was a non-roster invitee to spring training in 2015.
+After starting the season with Scranton/Wilkes-Barre, Rumbelow was promoted to the major leagues on June 22.
+He made his major league debut the next day, allowing one run in a blowout loss to the Philadelphia Phillies.
+He appeared in four games and was optioned to Scranton/Wilkes-Barre on July 8.
 Rumbelow received several promotions to the major leagues and demotions to Scranton/Wilkes-Barre.
-He had a 1–1 record and a 4.02 ERA in 15 2/3 innings pitched for the Yankees in 2015.
+He compiled a 1–1 record and 4.02 ERA in 15 2/3 innings pitched for the Yankees in 2015.

-Rumbelow began the 2016 season with Scranton/Wilkes Barre.
-On April 11, 2016, the team announced that Rumbelow would undergo Tommy John surgery, forcing him to hold out of baseball activities for the remainder of the 2016 season.
-Rumbelow was designated for assignment by the Yankees after the 2016 season.
-He returned to pitch for Scranton/Wilkes-Barre in July 2017 and he pitched to a 5–1 record with a 1.12 ERA in 17 games.
+Rumbelow began the 2016 season with Scranton/Wilkes-Barre.
+He injured his elbow during his first game of the season.
+The team announced that Rumbelow would undergo Tommy John surgery, forcing him to miss the remainder of the 2016 season.
+Rumbelow was designated for assignment by the Yankees after the 2016 season and released to days later.
+He re-signed with the Yankees in January 2017 to rehab the injury.
+Rumbelow returned to Double-A in June and was back in Scranton by July 2017.
+He pitched to a 5–1 record with a 1.12 ERA in 17 games.
 The Yankees re-added Rumbelow to their 40-man roster after the end of the season.

 Seattle Mariners

 After the 2017 season, the Yankees traded Rumbelow to the Seattle Mariners for Juan Then and JP Sears.
-Rumbelow suffered a brachial plexus injury, and missed the beginning of the 2018 season.
+Rumbelow suffered a brachial plexus injury in the beginning of spring training in 2018 and was on the disabled list until June.
 He was activated from the disabled list on June 5 and assigned to the Tacoma Rainiers of the Triple-A Pacific Coast League, where he pitched in three games before the Mariners promoted him to the major leagues on June 14.
+He pitched to a 6.11 ERA in 17.2 innings bouncing between the Triple-A and the majors that year.

-He was designated for assignment on May 17, 2019 and outrighted on May 22.
+In 2019, Rumbelow was included on the Mariners opening day roster.
+He was optioned to the minors on April 2 after allowing four runs in 1.2 innings of work.
+He was designated for assignment on May 17, 2019, and outrighted on May 22.
 He was released by the Mariners organization on June 12.